strawberryhacker/operating-system-cortex-a5/README.md

 Coming soon

+## Install

+Download and burn the disk image file and insert into the board.
+This will load the bootloader which will load the kernel.
+To enter debug mode, connect a jumper to PC20 and make the kernel using make install.

 ## Building

 Some packages is required in order to build the operating system.
 I recomend using Ubuntu, either native or in WSL.
 The build-essentials package is used for running make, and the gcc-arm-none-eabi is the compiler toolchain used for building and debugging the operating system.